redbear/Duo/docs/devices_provisioning_guide.md

 your Duo will never able to cnnect to the cloud.

 **That's why we highly recommend that you backup the device private key after your Duo connected to the Particle Cloud successfully.
-Even if the device private key is destroied, you can simply load the backup key to the DCT without any provisioning (See [dfu-util Installation Guide](dfu-util_installation_guide.md))**:
+Even if the device private key is destroied, you can simply load the backup key to the DCT without provisioning your Duo(See [dfu-util Installation Guide](dfu-util_installation_guide.md))**:

     $ dfu-util -d 2b04:d058 -a 1 -s 34 -D device_private_key.der